mitdbg/datascienceclass/spring_2022/lab_2/README.md

 *Assigned: Wednesday, February 16th.*
 *Due: Monday, February 28th, 11:59 PM ET.*

+In this lab, you will deal with the all-too-frequent problem of bringing your data into a format that makes analysis possible.
+The 3 parts of the lab will take you through several  tasks commonly involved in this process:
-In this lab, you will use various types of tools -- from command line tools like `sed` and `awk` to high-level tools like Data Wrangler -- to perform data cleaning and transformation tasks from data encoded into a text file.
-The goal of this lab is simply to gain experience with these tools and compare and contrast their usage.
+- In part 1, you will use the command line tools `sed` and `awk` to efficiently clean and transform data originating in inconvenient formats.
+- In part 2, you will deal with the issue of missing values, examining appropriate ways to impute them based on your intended analysis.
+- In part 3, you will perform analysis tasks that involve datasets in 3 different formats: a simple text file, a JSON file and a CSV file.

+Let's get started!

 [*Back to top*](#table-of-contents)